dlr-eoc/ukis-frontend-libraries/DEVELOPMENT.md

   by running `npm version <newversion> -m "Version after Milestone XY"` (major | minor | patch) [further see npm version](https://docs.npmjs.com/cli/version)
 - merge the release branch in the master by making a pull request
 - push the tag (created from `npm version`) **after the pull request is be merged** by running `git push origin --tags`
-- If the tag is pushed after the pull request is merged, github actions will run the workflow [Main Release Package](.github/workflows/main-release-package.yml) and checks if the tag is included in the master.
+- If the tag is pushed after the pull request is merged, github actions will run the workflow [Package Main Release](.github/workflows/main-release-package.yml) and checks if the tag is included in the master.
 If this check works the jobs *test* , *build* and *publish* are execudeted and publish the angular projects as github/npm packages.

 ## Alternative prereleases can be created
 Git tags in the following formats are allowed